-In a different context, since the work by Jarzynski \cite{jarzynskiNonequilibriumEqualityFree1997} and Crooks \cite{crooksNonequilibriumMeasurementsFree1998}, the qualitative description of the second law of thermodynamics (non-negativity of the entropy production) generalizes to a quantitative statement valid for arbitrary nonequilibrium process, known as the fluctuation theorem \cite{espositoNonequilibriumFluctuationsFluctuation2009}.
+In a different context, since the work by Jarzynski \cite{jarzynskiNonequilibriumEqualityFree1997} and Crooks \cite{crooksNonequilibriumMeasurementsFree1998}, the qualitative description of the second law of thermodynamics (non-negativity of the entropy production) generalizes to a quantitative statement valid for arbitrary nonequilibrium processes, known as the fluctuation theorem \cite{espositoNonequilibriumFluctuationsFluctuation2009}.
 The inequality of the second law of thermodynamics is rephrased to an equality, which describes the distribution of entropy production.
 At the same time, quantum mechanics and thermodynamics are merging, and the quantum versions of fluctuation theorem are also established \cite{campisiColloquiumQuantumFluctuation2011}.
-Meanwhile, quantum information plays more and more important roles in the study of quantum thermodynamics, far beyond the Maxwell demon model \cite{maruyamaColloquiumPhysicsMaxwell2009,gooldRoleQuantumInformation2016,deffnerQuantumThermodynamicsIntroduction2019}.
-Not only the information is identified as a resource, but also the arrow of time is interpreted as the information spreading, or more specifically, the spreading of information from the system to the environment \cite{landiIrreversibleEntropyProduction2021}.
-Therefore the quantum fluctuation theorem also stochastically describes the dynamics of correlations between the system and the environment.
+Meanwhile, quantum information plays more and more important roles in the study of quantum thermodynamics, far beyond Maxwell's demon model \cite{maruyamaColloquiumPhysicsMaxwell2009,gooldRoleQuantumInformation2016,deffnerQuantumThermodynamicsIntroduction2019}.
+Not only the information is identified as a resource, but also the arrow of time is interpreted as the information spreading, or more specifically, the spreading of information because of coupling to the environment \cite{landiIrreversibleEntropyProduction2021}.
+Therefore the quantum fluctuation theorem can also be understood as a stochastic description of the correlation between the system and the environment.